MiniZinc/libminizinc/en/solvers.rst

   $ make -j5
   $ sudo make install                    ## Now MZN should find it

+Moreover, for MiniZinc's CMake config to actually compile SCIP module (which is currently statically linked), you need to configure MiniZinc as follows: ``cmake .. -DUSE_PROPRIETARY=ON``

 COIN-OR CBC (as of 2.10/stable.
 Prefer stable or even trunk):

 .. code-block:: bash